Delia Smith Coronation Chicken Recipe

 Directions

-• Cut the cooked chicken into bite-sized pieces, discarding skin and bones.
+• Prepare the chicken: Strip or cut the cooked chicken into bite-sized pieces, discarding the skin and bones.
+Place in a large mixing bowl with half the sliced spring onions.

-• Mix the mayonnaise, natural yoghurt, Madras curry powder and mango chutney until smooth.
+• Mix the dressing: In a separate bowl, combine the mayonnaise, natural yoghurt, Madras curry powder, and mango chutney.
+Stir until smooth.

-• Pour the dressing over the chicken.
-Add the raisins, dried apricots, most of the spring onions and most of the almonds.
-Fold together gently.
+• Combine: Pour the dressing over the chicken.
+Add the raisins, chopped dried apricots, and chopped almonds.
+Fold everything together gently.

-• Season with salt and pepper.
-Cover and chill for at least 30 minutes.
+• Season and chill: Season with salt and freshly milled black pepper.
+Cover and chill for at least 30 minutes so the flavours develop.

 Notes